 While court orders are considered legally binding, they are not always permanent and can be modified under the right circumstances.
 For example, if parents share custody of their child but one parent plans to relocate to the other side of the country, they will need to seek a modification to change their custody arrangement.
 Other reasons for a modification include significant changes in income, remarriage, change in living situation, cases of domestic abuse, and serious health problems.
 Obtaining a modification requires legal action, which is why you need to take your case to an experienced family lawyer for help petitioning the court.

 Each and every case is different, so it is nearly impossible to provide a general price for a family law case.
 Some cases take much longer than others, and some require much more work due to certain complexities or conflicts.
 In order to obtain a rough estimate, you should sit down and meet with our attorney to discuss the particulars of your case and flesh out any areas of concern.

-Contact Family First Legal Group to discuss your divorce with our Yonkers family lawyer.
+Contact Empire Law to discuss your divorce with our Yonkers family lawyer.